 Here’s the December house cleaning checklist that has worked best for me.

 Prepare the guest room for your holiday visitors.
-Make sure you create an inviting, welcoming haven with everything your guests might need to enjoy the holidays, especially in the guest bathroom.
+Make sure you create an inviting, welcoming haven with everything your guests might need to enjoy the holidays.

 To simplify your holiday gift-wrapping, set up your own present-prep center like the pros do - with everything needed in a single, well-organized area.